 Smart lights are another good alternative.
 They are controlled remotely and can change colors to give you the absolute entertainment.

-Besides the aforementioned ones, there are many others to add.
-Items like keyboards, mice, headphones, and speakers are basic gaming supplies.
-You can extend the list with optional pieces like these along with an air cooler, cable management, a headset stand, a microphone, a Wi-Fi router, gaming glasses, and more.
+You can extend the list with optional pieces like these along with an air cooler, cable management, a headset stand, a microphone, a Wi-Fi router, gaming glasses, and so on.